Dental Bridges

 What Is Dental Bridge?

 Statistically speaking, tooth decay could be considered the second most common illness humans suffer from (number one is the common cold).
-If left untreated, tooth decay can lead to pain & more severe problems such as abscesses or systemic infections, not to mention tooth loss.
+If left untreated, tooth decay can lead to pain and more severe problems such as abscesses or systemic infections, not to mention tooth loss.
 Data indicates that almost every adult has had tooth decay at some point.
 Our goal is to reverse this trend, at the very least in our local community.
-Educating our patients about how tooth decay happens &how to prevent it is how we hope to accomplish this.
+Educating our patients about how tooth decay happens and how to prevent it is how we hope to accomplish this.

 Traditional Bridge

 The most common kind of dental bridge is called a traditional bridge.
 This is a pontic tooth attached to two dental crowns that will cover the adjacent teeth.
 In order to fit the crowns over the other teeth, the dentist needs to file them down.
-The crowns (sometimes called abutments) are placed over your reshaped teeth & secured with a composite bonding resin.
+The crowns (sometimes called abutments) are placed over your reshaped teeth and secured with a composite bonding resin.

 Cantilever Bridge